GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-unions-intersections.md

 };
 ```

+You can learn more about interfaces in the [Implement interface in TypeScript](link to module 3 here) module.

 ## Literal types

 A literal is a more concrete sub-type of a collective type.
 What this means is that `"Hello World"` is a `string`, but a `string` is not `"Hello World"` inside the type system.